 - Command & Conquer: Generals has the Global Liberation Army, or GLA.
 They have become so powerful, that they actually have a more conventional military in addition to their terrorist tactics.
 They have armored forces, bio-weapons arsenal, and even a small airforce (which is used to deliver said bio-weapons).
 Also because they specialize in not being seen and terrorist and guerilla tactics, they are the only faction in the game that does not need any power for their base (they will need it for American and Chinese buildings they capture though).

-- The first Modern Warfare game has Khaled Al-Asad launch a coup in a Middle Eastern country and execute President Yasir Al-Fulani, working together with Makarov by providing manpower to his forces.
+- The first Modern Warfare game has Khaled Al-Asad, a populist rebellion who launched a coup in a Middle Eastern country and execute President Yasir Al-Fulani, working together with Makarov by providing manpower to his forces.

 - Splinter Cell Blacklist has Fourth Echelon take on Engineer terrorists in Iraq.
 Otherwise, it's averted since the rest of the Engineers are recruited worldwide.